McDonald's: United States

 In 2023, an investigation by the United States Department of Labor found child labor violations at McDonald's franchises in the state of Kentucky, which involved over 300 children, two of them 10-year-olds.
 A total of $212,000 was levied against three franchises for the violations.
 Further investigations uncovered child labor violations involving 83 minors at 16 different locations in Louisiana and Texas, with imposed fines amounting to $77,572.

 Marketing and advertising

-McDonald's has maintained an extensive advertising campaign for decades.
+McDonald's has maintained several advertising campaigns for decades.
 In addition to the usual media (television, radio, and newspaper), the company makes use of billboards and signage.
 Also, it sponsors sporting events ranging from Little League to the FIFA World Cup and Olympic Games.
 Television has been central to the company's advertising strategy.
 To date, McDonald's has used 23 different slogans in United States advertising, as well as a few other slogans for select countries and regions.

+In 2026, Wired published a report on data McDonald's collects on customers who are a part of the loyalty program.
+The data collected includes purchases, loyalty-points history, activity, and any promotional offers associated with an account.
+According to McDonald's, this data is used with the purpose of helping provide personalized deals and messages.
+These data is also used to predict McDonald's-related behavior, including predicting what a customer will eat, when a customer will visit, the odds that a customer will visit a restaurant ("Customer Attrition Likelihood"), and how much will be spent on average.